atirek-ak/Dominant-strategy-equilibrium/README.md

 # Dominant-strategy-equilibrium
-Displays all dominant strategy equilibria for a n-player game
+Displays all dominant strategy equilibria for a n-player game which takes input from a .nfg file

 ## Language and modules
 **Language:** python3